Ubuntu – An Open Source Platform

 So, to those who don’t want to spend much on operating systems such as Windows, Ubuntu is a convenient option.
+View our detailed guide of Best VPN for Ubuntu of 2018.
 Furthermore, Ubuntu is also more stable and secure platform as compared to others.
 It may be difficult to use at first; but, in time, you’ll get acquainted with every feature and function.

 Ubuntu is an open source so those who prefer open source software would definitely find it interesting.
 However, just like its alternatives, Ubuntu has some weaknesses.
 In addition, those who prefer Ubuntu over its alternatives aren’t completely invulnerable to security threats.
 Hence, necessary security measures are strongly recommended to all Ubuntu users out there.
 One of the ways to secure your privacy is through a VPN.
 In this post, we will show you how to setup a VPN on Ubuntu.

 [Read: VPN for Linux]